 A virtual machine uses a computer or host’s internet network to connect to the web.
 If a virtual machine is created and configured correctly, you should have active internet, albeit the specific type of network connection can vary.
-But what if there is no internet on a virtual machine?
+But what if there is no internet on it?